liuliu66/liuliu66.github.io/_i18n/en/_news/announcement_1.md

-Our work has been accepted by the ICCV(International Conference on Computer Vision)(Co-First Author).
+Our work has been accepted by the ICRA 2024 (The International Conference on Robotics and Automation).
 ! :sparkles: :smile: